fiebiga/compysition/README.txt

 -----
 ::

-	A Python application framework to build and manage async and highly concurrent event-driven data flow
+	A Python application framework to build and manage asynchronous and highly concurrent event-driven data flow

-I have created **compysition** to build off the simple way in which Wishbone_ managed message flow across multiple actors.
-Compysition expands upon this module registration module to provide abstracted multi-process communication via 0mq_, as well as the ability for full cyclical communication for in-process request/response behavior in a lightweight, fast, and fully concurrent manner, using gevent_ greenlets and concurrency patterns to consume and output events
+I have created **compysition** to build off the simple way in which Wishbone_ managed message flow across multiple modules.
+Compysition expands upon this module registration method to provide abstracted multi-process communication via 0mq_, as well as the ability for full cyclical communication for in-process request/response behavior in a lightweight, fast, and fully concurrent manner, using gevent_ greenlets and concurrency patterns to consume and output events